JuliaPhysics/SolidStateDetectors.jl/docs/src/man/primitives.md

 If you need a primitive which is not yet implemented you can implemented yourself and make a PR on GitHub :)

 There are a few functions you will have to define for a new primitive.
 Here is a layout for a new primitive.
-Place the struct and all the functions in a file 'NewPrimitive.jl' inside '<SSD>/src/Geometries/VolumePrimitives' and include it in the file '<SSD>/src/Geometries/VolumePrimitives/VolumePrimitives.jl'
+Place the struct and all the functions in a file `NewPrimitive.jl` inside `<SSD>/src/Geometries/VolumePrimitives` and include it in the file `<SSD>/src/Geometries/VolumePrimitives/VolumePrimitives.jl`

 Note that internally everything is in SI units.
 So please have a look in the already implemented primitives (`Box`, `Sphere`, `Tube`, ...) how the conversion from config file units to SI units is done.